-Financial advisors largely fall into one of two categories: those who sell products and those who do not.
-In industry parlance, advisors who do not sell products are fee-only and those who do sell products are fee-based.
-While their names are similar, their business models have very important differences that affect your financial future.
+Financial advisors typically fall into one of two categories: fee-based and fee-only.
+While their names are similar, their business models have two important differences that can affect your financial future.

-The other key difference between fee-only and fee-based advisors is their required standard of care.
-The fiduciary standard requires an advisor to put your interests first.
-The suitability standard merely mandates an investment must be “suitable” for you.
+The other key difference between fee-based and fee-only advisors is the standard of care required of each.
+The fiduciary standard requires an advisor to put your interests first, while the suitability standard merely mandates an investment must be “suitable” for you.
 (Would you rather marry the right person or settle for a “suitable” spouse?)

 So how can you tell whether an advisor is fee-only or fee-based?

-Pittenger & Anderson, Inc. is a fee-only Registered Investment Advisor based in Lincoln, Nebraska.
-As of April 2019, we manage over $1.6 billion in assets for 600+ clients in 29 U.S. states.
-We provide investment management, financial planning, and retirement plan services.
+Pittenger & Anderson, Inc. is a fee-only Registered Investment Advisor based in Lincoln, Nebraska, providing investment management and financial planning services.
+As of June 2019, we manage over $1.6 billion in assets for 600+ clients in 29 U.S. states.

 5533 South 27th Street, Suite 201, Lincoln, NE 68512